 Today, I wear a variety of journalism hats.

-My day job at the St. Paul Pioneer Press newspaper is a tasty gumbo of reporting and writing (often about tech) along with website minding, digital production and social-media management.
+My day job at the St. Paul Pioneer Press newspaper is a tasty gumbo of website minding, digital production and social-media management.
 I’m on the newsroom’s “online team” and I’m never, ever bored.
 I also write for the paper (typically about tech).

 In my spare time, I’m a “contributing editor” (as in regular contributor with a masthead mention) at TidBITS, the venerable Apple-enthusiast site.
 It’s a dream job — and, yes, I treat it like a job, not a freelancing side hustle.

 I speak with some regularity about journalism, technology and social media (and how the three intersect).

 I am a nerd in the sci-fi-fan and tech-enthusiast definitions of the word.
-My passions include my hawt wife, bicycling, merengue music and brewing a perfect cup of café — Watch me rave below about my favorite coffee maker (warning: f-bombs):
+My passions include reading, bicycling, merengue music, my hawt wife, and brewing a perfect cup of café — Watch me rave below about my favorite coffee maker (warning: f-bombs):